Farming done right

 What we’re going for at Grass Roots is better than the sum of the parts—pasture-raised, grass fed, sustainable, traceable, delicious.

-One of the ranchers in the Grass Roots co-op describes her greatest title and role as a “land steward.”
-She’s talking about her work to help heal the ecosystem on the ranch—to foster healthy grasslands and soil that’s alive with roots and microbes continually drawing carbon out of the atmosphere and into plants, roots and the soil.
-Like the other Grass Roots partners, she manages the ranch based on principles of regenerative farming.
+One of the ranchers in the Grass Roots co-op describes her greatest title and role as “land-steward.”
+She’s talking about her work to help heal the ecosystem on the ranch; to foster healthy grasslands and soil that’s alive with roots and microbes continually drawing carbon out of the atmosphere.
+Like our other Grass Roots partners, she manages the ranch based on principles of regenerative farming.

-Not to mention that you’d love to roast a chicken or a rack of lamb, or sear a steak without feeling any ethical qualms about the source of the meat.
+Not to mention that you’d love to roast a chicken or rack of lamb, or sear a steak without feeling any ethical qualms about the source of the meat.
 You simply want the best-tasting, healthiest and highest quality meat available—even better if you know where it came from and how it was raised.
-(Grass Roots uses a little tech for that kind of transparency.
-Through blockchain technology and individualized tagging, customers can quickly locate the farm source and date info for each cut of lamb, turkey, beef, pork or chicken.)
+(Grass Roots uses a little tech for that kind of transparency.)

 - Falling Sky Farm, AR